HugoBlox/theme-academic-cv/CODE_RULES.md

 ## <a name="user"></a> Create/Edit a User

-To create an additional user,
+To create an additional user automatically or manually,

 ### Automatically